-For the 13-week periods ended September 25, 2022 and September 26, 2021, we generated net income of \$0.7 million and a net loss of \$1.3 million, respectively.
-For the 39-week period ended September 25, 2022, we generated a net loss of \$0.6 million, compared to the 39-week period ended September 26, 2021, when we generated net income of \$6.0 million.
-We have also experienced net losses in prior fiscal periods, including a net loss of \$2.1 million in fiscal 2017.
+For the 13-week period ended June 26, 2022 and June 27, 2021, we generated a net income of \$0.2 million and \$3.9 million, respectively.
+For the 26-week period ended June 26, 2022, we generated a net loss of \$1.3 million, compared to the 26-week period ended June 27, 2021, where we generated net income of \$7.4 million.
+We have also experienced net losses in prior fiscal years, including a net loss of \$2.1 million in fiscal 2017.
 Our ability to maintain or increase our profitability is subject to various factors, many of which are beyond our control.
 As we expand our operations, we anticipate that our operating expenses and capital expenditures will increase substantially in the foreseeable future as we continue to invest to increase our household penetration, customer base, supplier network, marketing channels and product portfolio, expand and enhance our processing, manufacturing and distribution facilities as needed, and hire additional crew members.
-Our ongoing expansion efforts may prove more expensive than we anticipate (including as a result of increases in equipment prices or transportation costs, which may be due to actual or threatened disruptions in our supply chain relating to public health pandemics, such as COVID-19, trade wars, geopolitical tensions, such as the Russia-Ukraine war, inflation or other factors), and we may not succeed in increasing our net revenue and margins sufficiently to offset the anticipated higher expenses.
+Our expansion efforts may prove more expensive than we anticipate (including as a result of increases in equipment prices or transportation costs, which may be due to actual or threatened disruptions in our supply chain relating to public health pandemics, such as COVID-19, trade wars, geopolitical tensions, such as the Russia-Ukraine war, inflation or other factors), and we may not succeed in increasing our net revenue and margins sufficiently to offset the anticipated higher expenses.
 We have incurred significant expenses in connection with investing in our egg processing facility, our co-manufacturing and co-packing relationships, and obtaining and storing raw materials, and we will continue to incur significant expenses in developing and marketing products.
 In addition, many of our expenses, including the costs associated with our existing and any future processing and manufacturing facilities, are fixed.
-We have also incurred and expect to continue to incur significant legal, accounting and other expenses as a public
+We also expect to continue to incur significant additional legal, accounting and other expenses as a public company that we did not incur as a private compan